Walodja1987/xns/README.md

 # TODO
-* Register ".defi" namespace and then assign free protocol names.
+* Register ".defi" namespace and then assign free protocol names (coordinate with protocol owners).
 Use a rather higher value for that domain (e.g., 50 ETH) for naming
-* Contract deployment: Mention 90 exclusive namespace creation for contract owner (not creator)

 ---